This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Personal or family history of cellulitis and previous skin sepsis (remember MRSA)

 - Swabs done in the community

 - Antibiotics & dose given (if any) in the community

 - Perinatal risks (group B streptococcus may be a causative organism in neonates).

 Examine for: signs of sepsis, insect bites, wounds, lymphadenopathy, abscess formation (fluctuant swelling or overt discharge of pus).
 Marking the extent of the erythema is useful to assess clinical progress.

 For infections around the eye see Eye Infections guideline

 Abscess - If the child has a fluctuant lump, the child is to be referred to the surgical team for consultation/ incision and drainage (see below).

-only if pus is present or the skin is broken.
+No routine investigations required.
+Wound/pus swabs only required if pus is present or the skin is broken.
 A swab for AFB (acid fast bacilli) should be taken where nontuberculous mycobacteria is suspected.